 Leadership

-FIT’NG was established in 2021 by founding members, Marisa Spann, Alice Graham, Dustin Scheinost, Lilla Zollei and was joined shortely therafter by Brittany Howell.
-The current board members are listed belw.
+FIT’NG was established in 2018 by founding members Marisa Spann, Alice Graham, Dustin Scheinost, and Lilla Zollei and was joined shortly thereafter by Brittany Howell.
+The current board members are listed below.

 Elected members will govern FIT’NG and comprise the Board of Directors, who in turn, will elect the society’s Officers.
 Board Members will be elected to a three-year term on the Board and Officers will have a two-year mandate.